jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-01.md

-+++
+---
-title= "Royal Authority Comes Only from Group Feeling" description= "Royal authority is a noble and enjoyable position.
-It comprises all the good things of the world, the pleasures of the body, and the joys of the soul" image= "/covers/muq.jpg" date= 2020-01-31 linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-25" linkbtext= "Part 25" linkf= "/research/ibn-khaldun/muqaddimah/chapter-3/part-05" linkftext= "Part 05" heading= "Parts 1-4"
+title: "Royal Authority Comes Only from Group Feeling"
+description: "Royal authority is a noble and enjoyable position.
+It comprises all the good things of the world, the pleasures of the body, and the joys of the soul"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 1"
+date: 2020-01-31
+---

 <!-- ## 1.
 Royal authority and large dynastic power are attained only through a group and group feeling -->